TanvirOnGH/firefox-config/readme.md

 Most of your "How to" questions can be answered by the Browser Toolbox and SearchFox, though it takes some time to understand them both from scratch.

 As an alternative to using the Browser Toolbox and SearchFox, you can explore the wealth of information in subreddits like [r/FirefoxCSS](https://www.reddit.com/r/FirefoxCSS), [r/firefox](https://www.reddit.com/r/firefox/) and [r/unixporn](https://www.reddit.com/r/unixporn/).
 Finding the precisely relevant information often requires diligent searching with a variety of **keywords**.
 A useful trick is to search with a section of CSS userstyle, a selector, or a rule related to the UI element you want to modify.
 You can also look on GitHub, GitLab, and other code hosting sites, or simply use your favorite search engine.
 There are various articles and blogs online as well.
-Discord servers like [unixporn](https://discord.com/invite/unixporn) server can be helpful too.
+Discord servers like [unixporn](https://discord.com/invite/unixporn) can be helpful too.

 Look for specific topics in github: [userchrome](https://github.com/topics/userchrome), [firefox-css](https://github.com/topics/firefox-css), [firefox-tweaks](https://github.com/topics/firefox-tweaks), [userchrome-styles](https://github.com/topics/userchrome-styles), [userchromecss](https://github.com/topics/userchromecss)

 More handy resources: [userchrome.org](https://www.userchrome.org), [FirefoxCSS Store](https://firefoxcss-store.github.io), [Mozilla Bugzilla](https://bugzilla.mozilla.org)

+## Theme

+The theme I'm currently using: [RosyBrown Dark by Me](https://addons.mozilla.org/en-US/firefox/addon/rosybrown_dark/)

 ## Addons